safsyntax/flood_prediction/README.md

-# 🌾 Smart Crop Prediction
+# 🌊 Flood Prediction using Machine Learning

-This project leverages machine learning to recommend the most suitable crops based on soil features, enabling smarter and more efficient farming practices.
-By combining advanced feature engineering, high-accuracy predictive modeling, and future-facing IoT integration, this project offers a robust framework for real-world agricultural decision support systems.
+This project focuses on building a supervised machine learning model to predict the probability of flooding based on environmental data.
+By leveraging feature selection, linear regression, and performance visualization, the model offers insight into flood risk forecasting.

 ## 📌 Project Overview

-With global agriculture facing increasing pressure from climate variability and soil degradation, smart solutions are vital to ensure sustainable crop yields.
-This project analyzes soil characteristics to predict crop suitability with high accuracy, using machine learning techniques validated by key performance metrics.
-Additionally, the project proposes integration with IoT devices for real-time soil monitoring and a seamless user experience through web and mobile platforms.
+Flooding is a significant environmental threat with serious consequences for infrastructure, agriculture, and public safety.
+Predictive modeling provides an early warning system to help mitigate flood impact.
+This project uses historical environmental data to train a linear regression model that forecasts flood probability.

 ## 🔧 Tools & Technologies

 - **Language**: Python
-- **Libraries**: `pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`
+- **Libraries**: `pandas`, `numpy`, `matplotlib`, `seaborn`, `sklearn`
-- **Models**: Logistic Regression, Decision Tree, Random Forest, etc.
+- **Model**: Linear Regression
-- **Validation**: Cross-validation, confusion matrix, and classification metrics
+- **Validation**: 70:30 train-test split with 5-fold cross-validation
-- **Proposed Tech**: IoT, Web/Mobile App Integration
+- **Metrics**: R² (R-squared), Mean Squared Error (MSE), Visual Forecasts

 ## 🧠 Key Features

-### 1. Feature Engineering
+### 1. Data Preparation
-- Cleaned and transformed soil datasets for improved model interpretability.
+- Loaded and cleaned dataset using `pandas`.
-- Created new derived features to capture subtle soil-crop relationships.
+- Selected relevant features for model training and evaluation.

-### 2. Model Development
+### 2. Feature Selection
-- Trained multiple classification models to determine crop suitability.
+- Used **Recursive Feature Elimination (RFE)** to remove the 10 least impactful features from the initial set of 20.
-- Achieved up to **91% accuracy** using Random Forest and hyperparameter tuning.
+- Improved model interpretability and reduced overfitting risk.

-### 3. Model Evaluation
+### 3. Model Training
-- Rigorously assessed models with:
+- Built a **Linear Regression** model using `scikit-learn`.
-  - **Cross-validation**
+- Applied a **70:30 train-test split** and validated with **5-fold cross-validation**.

-  - **Precision, Recall, F1-score**
+### 4. Evaluation
-  - **Confusion matrix** for class-specific analysis
+- Evaluated performance using:

-### 4. IoT & Application Proposal
+  - **R-squared (R²)** to assess goodness of fit
-- Suggested integration with **IoT soil sensors** for real-time data acquisition.
+  - **Mean Squared Error (MSE)** to measure prediction error
-- Envisioned a user-friendly **web/mobile application** that delivers crop suggestions to farmers instantly.
+  - **Visualizations** to compare predicted vs. actual values

-## 📈 Results
+## 📈 Results & Insights

-- High-performing model with 91% prediction accuracy.
+- The final model achieved moderate predictive performance.
-- Consistent metrics across folds indicating good generalizability.
+- Feature selection streamlined the model while retaining predictive strength.
-- Visualization of model performance for stakeholder transparency.
+- Visualization helped highlight discrepancies and trends in predictions.

 ## 📁 Repository Contents

-- [`Smart_Crop_Prediction.ipynb`](https://github.com/safsyntax/smart_crop_prediction/blob/b06947cf6c91cbc909faec3b7af9b5809fea91b9/Smart_Crop_Prediction.ipynb): Full notebook with data preprocessing, EDA, model training and evaluation, and conceptual integration design.
+- [`Individual_ML_Exercise.ipynb`](https://github.com/safsyntax/flood_prediction/blob/ec5420f278fd9d9b8dd0e28fed11c49748e2263e/Individual_ML_Exercise.ipynb): Jupyter notebook containing code for data preparation, feature selection, model building, evaluation, and visualization.

 ## 🚀 Future Enhancements

-- Deploy model using Flask or FastAPI for online inference.
+- Test non-linear models such as Random Forest, Gradient Boosting, or SVR.
-- Develop a mobile interface using React Native or Flutter.
+- Integrate real-time sensor data for live flood prediction.
-- Integrate real-time soil sensors using Raspberry Pi or Arduino with cloud syncing.
+- Deploy the model via a web app or dashboard for accessibility.

 ## 🌍 Impact

-This project aims to empower farmers with data-driven insights, optimize land use, and support sustainable agriculture through technology.
+Accurate flood prediction models are essential for disaster preparedness and can significantly reduce economic and human loss.
+This model offers a foundation for future improvements and real-world applications.

 ## 📬 Contact

-For questions, collaboration, or feedback, feel free to reach out via [GitHub](https://github.com/safsyntax) or connect on [LinkedIn](https://www.linkedin.com/).
+For questions, suggestions, or collaboration, feel free to reach out via [GitHub](https://github.com/safsyntax) or connect on [LinkedIn](https://www.linkedin.com/in/safiya-joseph-39248b51).